15 of the best places to spend Christmas

 (CNN) — Anyplace can string up a few lights and call it a holiday celebration.
+When you travel, you want more.
 From Mexico to Malta and northern lights to sunny skies, these 15 destinations celebrate Christmas better than the rest:

 1. Malta

-Note: This article was originally published December 2013 and updated November 2017.